 From Olivia's Overlook, the Michael Walsh "easy access" trail offers a gentle, smooth climb to West Stockbridge Mountain's northern summit, with views of Monument Mountain and the Richmond valley.
 The more strenuous Ridge or Charcoal Trails offer the chance to make this walk a loop.
 Look for flat, circular platforms along this latter trail, the remains of old charcoal pits.
 For more details and a trail map, click here to access the BNRC website: South Yokun Ridge

 Winding its way down Lenox Mountain, Lenox Mountain Brook has carved Stevens Glen, a narrow, 40-foot-long gorge in the side of the mountain.
 The trail to the glen loops through varied forest, crossing Lenox Mountain Brook and tributaries, ending at stairs down into the glen and a convenient viewing platform.
 There is often a refreshing coolness in the glen.
-It's a short hike, with round trip taking about an hour.
+It's currently a short out & back hike, taking about an hour.
 For more details and a trail map, click here to access the BNRC website: Stevens Glen.

 This 22 acre park on the western shore of Laurel Lake is co-owned by Lenox and Lee.
 It is part of the original property the famed author Edith Wharton purchased when she designed her palatial residence here in 1902.
 It is accessed from Laurel Lake Road, off Plunkett Street in Lenox.
 Future walking trails are in the planning stages from The Mount, the former home of Edith Wharton, to the shores of Edith Wharton Park.